openstack/nova/doc/source/filter_scheduler.rst

 directly.
 Variable naming, such as the ``$free_ram_mb`` example above, should be based on those attributes.

 The |RetryFilter| filters hosts that have already been attempted for scheduling.
 It only passes hosts that have not been previously attempted.
+If a compute node is raising an exception when spawning an instance, then the compute manager will reschedule it by adding the failing host to a retry dictionary so that the RetryFilter will not accept it as a possible destination.
+That means that if all of your compute nodes are failing, then the RetryFilter will return 0 hosts and the scheduler will raise a NoValidHost exception even if the problem is related to 1:N compute nodes.
+If you see that case in the scheduler logs, then your problem is most likely related to a compute problem and you should check the compute logs.

 The |TrustedFilter| filters hosts based on their trust.
 Only passes hosts that match the trust requested in the ``extra_specs`` for the flavor.
 The key